MobileReality/react-native-select-pro/website/docs/api/required.md

 ];
 ```

-For now options list with sections are not working with multiselect, searchable and scrollToSelectedOption.
+For now options list with sections are not working with multiSelection, searchable and scrollToSelectedOption.
 We will unblock all of the features soon.

 If array is empty then is showing "No options" text.